Latest Country Reports

 Section 5.
 Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Violations of Human Rights

 There were no domestic human rights NGOs due to the government’s refusal to register such organizations and restrictions that made activity by unregistered organizations illegal.
-During the year the government continued to monitor the activities of nonpolitical social and cultural organizations.
+The government continued to monitor the activities of nonpolitical social and cultural organizations.

-UN and Other International Bodies: There were no international human rights NGOs with a permanent presence in the country, although the government permitted international organizations, including the OSCE and UNHCR, to have resident missions.
-The government permitted the OSCE to conduct workshops on human rights in criminal proceedings, prisoners’ rights, women’s rights, and media freedom during the year.
-The government collaborated with the UN Development Program (UNDP) throughout the year on the country’s Universal Periodic Review (UPR) process before the UN Human Rights Council in Geneva, permitted the UNDP to hold roundtable discussions with representatives from the National Institute for Democracy and Human Rights, and accepted 167 of the 185 UPR recommendations in September.
-Government restrictions on freedoms of speech, press, and association severely restricted international organizations’ ability to investigate, understand, and fully evaluate the government’s human rights policies and practices.
+The United Nations or Other International Bodies: There were no international human rights NGOs with a permanent presence in the country, although the government permitted international organizations, including the OSCE and UNHCR, to have resident missions.
+The government permitted the OSCE to conduct workshops and study tours on prisoners' rights, women's rights, religious freedom, good governance, and media freedom.
+The government collaborated with the IOM and UNHCR on migration and statelessness issues, and with the UN Development Program (UNDP) on raising awareness and improving access to information on human rights.
+Government restrictions on freedoms of speech, press, and association severely restricted international organizations' ability to investigate, understand, and fully evaluate the government's human rights policies and practices.

 The government allowed unfettered access to the OSCE Center.
 There were no reports that the government discouraged citizens from contacting other international organizations.

 Government Human Rights Bodies: The government-run National Institute for Democracy and Human Rights, established in 1996 with a mandate to support democratization and monitor the protection of human rights, was not an independent body.
 Its ability to obtain redress for citizens was limited.
-Nonetheless, it played an unofficial ombudsman’s role to resolve some of the 600 citizens’ petitions the institute received during the year through its complaints committee.
+Nonetheless, it played an unofficial ombudsman’s role in resolving some petitions citizens submitted through the institute’s complaints committee.
 The Interagency Commission on Enforcing Turkmenistan’s International Obligations on Human Rights and International Humanitarian Law meets biannually to coordinate the implementation of a limited number of recommendations from international human rights bodies.
-In 2005 the president established the parliamentary Committee on the Protection of Human Rights and Liberties to oversee human rights-related legislation.
-No public information about its human rights activities was available.
+In 2005 then president Niyazov established the parliamentary Committee on the Protection of Human Rights and Liberties to oversee human rights-related legislation.

 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons